PiggyAwesome/useless/README.md

-Yo mamma is so fat, she got arrested at the airport for ten pounds of crack
+Yo mamma so fat Mount Everest tried to climb her